Math Practice Questions

 Geometry & Trigonometry

-About the SAT Math Section
+About the Math Section

-The Digital SAT Math section consists of two 35-minute modules of 22 questions each (44 total).
+The Math section consists of two 35-minute modules of 22 questions each (44 total).
 The first module contains questions of mixed difficulty; your performance determines whether Module 2 is the easier or harder version.
 To reach a score above 650, you need to be routed into the harder Module 2.

-Sample SAT Math Questions
+Sample Math Questions

 See all questionsIf 4x - 7 = 17, what is the value of x?